 After that, Umar felt better about the treaty.
-And he admitted the Prophet was right later when the both sides saw how the treaty actually hastened the spread of Islam.
+And later he would admitted the Prophet was right when he saw how the treaty actually helped the spread of Islam.

 And as an administrator, Umar implemented many improvements including canals for irrigation, a record keeping system, a police force, a national treasury, and most importantly, the Islamic calendar.

 It should be noted, that prior to the ministry of Paul, the followers of Jesus were not called Christians.
 There were not even considered a separate religion.
-They considered themselves Jews who followed Jesus, while other Jews considered them heretics, but not a different faith.
+They considered themselves Jews who followed Jesus

 Paul’s interpretation of Jesus’ teachings were vastly different from what was being taught by the “Jewish Christians” of the time.

-Perhaps the most important difference is the role of Jesus (peace be upon him) to mankind.
+Perhaps the most important difference is the relationship between Jesus and mankind.
 The Jewish Christians before Paul believed Jesus was the Messiah.
 However, Paul taught that Jesus was the Savior.